 UQ in the media

-The media monitoring service provides a broad collection of external media articles where UQ is mentioned.
+The media monitoring service provides a broad collection of external media articles that mention UQ.
 This information is gathered and updated daily by the Office of Marketing and Communications.
 For more information:

-- If you are a Marketing or Communications staff member, you may be able to make arrangements to access the Media Monitors portal directly by emailing email@example.com.
+If you are a Marketing or Communications staff member, you may be able to arrange access to the Media Monitors portal directly by emailing email@example.com.

 ^ Back to top

 Sip on savings when you get coffee on campus

 Keen to save cash and the environment?
 Kit yourself out with a reusable coffee cup, and help reduce waste, water use and greenhouse gas emissions.
 Many disposable coffee cups are lined with polyethylene, meaning they can't be recycled.
 In fact, they amount to around 20 per cent of landfill waste in Australia.
 And with a reusable cup, many UQ cafes will give a discount on your brew, including Saint Lucy Cafe e Cucina, Bar Merlo, Lakeside Cafe, Physiol Cafe, Darwin's Cafe, Cafe Nano, Pizza Cafe, On a Roll Bakery and Mr Beans Coffee Espresso Bar.
 We'll drink to that.